Roswell Eaton Goodell: Biography

 From April 15, 1886 through April 15, 1890, he served as postmaster of Leadville, Colorado.

 He was involved in getting the federal government to establish a national fish hatchery at the base of Mount Massive in Leadville, which was established in 1889 by executive order of President Benjamin Harrison.
 He then ran the fish hatchery.

 In 1891, he lost his daughter Olive, who died in Denver.

 He was one of the Commissioners from Colorado for Chicago's World's Columbian Exposition from 1890 through 1893.
 He was nominated for the position by Governor Job Adams Cooper and appointed by President Benjamin Harrison.
 He was also on the board of managers from Colorado for the World's Columbian Exposition.

 He moved to Denver in 1894.
 He was elected president of the Denver Stock Exchange.
 While in Denver, he continued to be involved in mining enterprises.

-In 1899, his daughter Jennie Blow, while in London, was involved in an effort to send the Maine as a hospital ship to serve in the Second Boer War.
+In 1899, his daughter Jennie Blow, while in London, was involved in the successful effort to send the Maine as a hospital ship to serve in the Second Boer War.